What should I bring?

 Why is the room heated?

-In the Bikram method we don’t use any props such as ropes, pulleys, bars etc. In order to protect your muscles to allow for deeper stretching, we use the 105 degree heat as that promotes warming of your muscles in a safe and effective way.
-The heat also helps detoxify your body through sweating, improves your immune system by increasing the body’s core temperature and increases your heart rate and thins blood for a better cardiovascular exercise.
+At Stretch, we don’t use any props such as ropes, pulleys, bars etc. In order to protect your muscles to allow for deeper stretching, we use the 105 degree heat as that promotes warming of your muscles in a safe and effective way.
+The heat activates your lymphatic system to aid in detoxification of your body through your sweat as well as compression of your organs and glands.
+It also improves your immune system by increasing the body’s core temperature and increases your heart rate and thins blood for a better cardiovascular exercise.
 It also improves strength by putting muscle tissue in an optimal state for revitalization and reorganization of the lipids (fat) in your muscular structure.

 Why are there mirrors?